-- After the resting time, transfer the lentils to a strainer and drain the water.
-Rinse the lentils thoroughly under running water for a couple of minutes.
-Set aside to drain.
-Make sure the daal is drained thoroughly.
+- Drain the water completely.
+Transfer the soaked lentils to a strainer and rinse them thoroughly under the tap water.
+Set it aside to drain.
+Make sure the dal is drained thoroughly.

-- Pass the freshly ground lentils through the sieve to remove any bits of lentils and return it to the food processor to grind them into a fine powder.
-Set the ground lentils aside.
+- Pass the ground lentils through the sieve to remove any bits of lentils.
+Set it aside.